klauer/epics-sumo-mirror/doc/glossary.rst

       The build database is also called :term:`BUILDDB`.
 It is a file in `JSON <http://www.json.org>`_ format which contains information on which versions of which modules were built.

+  SCANDB
+      This scan database is also called :term:`SCANDB`.
+It is a file in `JSON
+      <http://www.json.org>`_ format which contains information on what
+      :term:`version` of a :term:`module` was used which what :term:`version`
+      of a :term:`dependency`.
+This file is not essential in order to use sumo.
+      It can be used when you start using sumo in order to see what :term:`versions` of :term:`modules` are probably compatible with each other.
+If you start creating :term:`builds`, this :term:`version` information will also be gathered from your successful :term:`builds` and at some point you will no longer need the scan database.

   commandline options
       See :term:`commandline option`.